EmilionR/pp5-frontend/README.md

 ### Frameworks & Libraries Used

-Django REST - The framework used for building the backend API
+Django REST - The framework used for building the backend API.

-React - The main framework, used for building the frontend application
+React - The main framework, used for building the frontend application.
+React allows for efficient and modular design, making it ideal for a content platform like this.

-PostgreSQL - Used for the database schema
+PostgreSQL - Used for the database schema.

-Bootstrap - Used for more efficient styling and scripting
+Bootstrap - Used for more efficient styling and scripting.
+Allows for intricate, responsive designs with fewer lines of code.

-FontAwesome - Supplies the icons used across the site
+FontAwesome - Supplies the icons used across the site.
+I use a lot of icons for this app, to create a better user experience and a better look.

-Google Fonts - Supplies the webfont used
+Google Fonts - Supplies the webfont used.

 ### Other Technologies Used